vasanthapeddinti/CatPhototApp-freecodecamp-project-/README.md

 # CatPhototApp-freecodecamp-project
-To learn the fundamentals of CSS(Cascading styles sheets)
+To learn the fundamentals of HTML and CSS(Cascading styles sheets)